Hit Record — Course Admin

 Caption Formulas That Convert

-Most people treat captions as an afterthought — a few words thrown in after the video is done.
+Most people treat captions as an afterthought.
 But a strong caption extends your reach (TikTok and Instagram use captions for search), deepens the connection, and drives the action you actually want.
 These formulas work.

 The Expand Hook

-[Restate your hook] + [one sentence of context] + [call to action or question].
+[Restate your hook] + [one sentence of context] + [CTA or question].

 "Most small businesses don't know their Google listing is costing them customers.
 Here's the #1 thing to fix first.
 Have you checked yours lately? 👇"